 DAY 1: ARRIVAl AT PARO

 Whatever route you take in arriving at this beautiful country, let’s start your journey from the breathtaking Paro.
-Paro is a small town surrounded by a valley and breathtaking landscape.
+Paro is a small town surrounded by a valley and a breathtaking landscape.
 The famous cover poster of the hilltop monastery you see in the glossy Bhutan tour package is located in Paro.

 I suggest check-in in Kamsum Hotel (3.3 Km from Paro Airport).
-This hotel is at one of the best locations in the town.
+This hotel is in one of the best locations in the town.
 The hotel is very close to some of the popular tourist attractions in Paro.

 LATER THAT DAY